charlessu800/MMv3/docs/sanity.md

 5. Stop / Start monitoring
    <img width="800px" height="auto" src="imgs/sanity/startMonitoring.png"/>

+Use CTRL-c to manually interupt the program, or CTRL-D

 [TODO: update the following below to include circuitpython . org and vscode with serial monitor extension!
 For both mac/linux/windows etc! and also include the mu text editor.
 Also add more photos!]